Modular structure in labour networks reveals skill basins: Literature

-Adopting this latter approach, we build our industry network using the number of workers who switch jobs between industry pairs as edge weights \citep{neffke2013skill}.
+Focusing on skill-proximity between sectors, we adopt the latter approach and build our industry network using the number of workers who switch jobs between industry pairs as edge weights \citep{neffke2013skill}.
 Intuitively, if many workers move from one industry to another, then it is likely that these industries share a high degree of skill-similarity.
 This approach is less noisy than alternative metrics, and has comparable estimates across all sectors.
 Industry networks based on inter-industry labour flows have been deployed to study a number of phenomena, including the growth of formal organised employment in developing cities \citep{formality, o2019commuting}, labour market resilience \citep{diodato2014}, affirmative action labour market policies \citep{landman2020impact} and FDI spillovers \citep{csafordi2020productivity}.

-Despite widespread use of industry 'spaces' to model diversification and growth paths, the vast majority of existing measures implicitly ignore the network structure and are based on local or 'nearest neighbour' links, and thus implicitly ignore the wider network topology.
-Hence, only immediate connections are considered relevant, and the complex inter-connection structure in the wider neighbourhood of the node beyond first order neighbours is ignored.
-In essence, currently modelling approaches are at odds with a theoretical narrative concerning evolutionary 'branching' of economic activities \cite{frenken2007theoretical, essletzbichler2015relatedness}, and broad empirical use of networks as a 'landscape' on which to model growth and diversification processes.
-Limited previous work has looked at diffusion dynamics on product networks, aiming to model diversification paths over time \citep{hausmann2007} and diversification strategies \citep{alshamsi2018optimal}.
-Here we take a new approach which enables us to connect to the literature on industrial clusters, and deploy a community detection to uncover modular structure in the network topology.
-This approach delimits the skills and capabilities available to an industry, and provides a natural framework in which to model development paths in a network setting.
+Despite widespread use of industry spaces to model diversification and growth paths, the vast majority of existing metrics implicitly ignore the network structure and are based on local or 'nearest neighbour' links, and thus ignore the wider network topology.
+Hence, only immediate connections are considered relevant, and the complex inter-connection structure in the wider neighbourhood of the node beyond first order neighbours is neglected.
+In essence, currently modelling approaches are at odds with the aforementioned theoretical narrative concerning evolutionary 'branching' of economic activities \citep{frenken2007theoretical, essletzbichler2015relatedness}, and broad empirical use of networks as a landscape on which to model growth and diversification processes.
+Limited previous work has looked at diffusion dynamics on product networks, aiming to model diversification paths over time \citep{hidalgo2007} and diversification strategies \citep{alshamsi2018optimal}.

+Here we take a distinct approach which enables us to connect to the literature on industrial clusters.
+Specifically, we propose that meso scale structures in the network, which correspond to node communities, describe the neighbourhood of a node in the network through the prism of industry clusters.
+This approach delimits the skills and capabilities available to an industry, and provides a natural framework in which to model development paths which captures the broader network structure around a node.